-Now I’m never going to not eat meat because I love bacon and steak too much.
-However, I’ve found that I can eat plenty of meals without so much a single piece of meat in sight.
+Now I’m never not going to eat meat because I love bacon and steak too much.
+However, I’ve found that I can eat plenty of meals without so much as a single piece of meat in sight.
 Eating less meat is something I’m going to try to do more of.

-I think that there’s so many more options nowadays and that the food industry has become a lot more open to vegetarians and vegans and most of their dishes are actually more tastier than the meat ones.
+I think that there’s so many more options nowadays, that the food industry has become a lot more open to vegetarians and vegans, with most of their dishes being more tastier than the meat ones.

 Save Energy In Your Home